WSU-4110/Able/README.md

 # Able by M.I.L.K.D

-This is the repo for the CSC 4110 Project.
+This is the repo for the CSC 4110 Project, Able, by team M.I.L.K.D.

 ### Prerequisites